The Optimum Preventive Maintenance Schedule: 7 Steps for Efficient and Effective Preventive Maintenance Planning and Scheduling

 • Previous maintenance history

-UpKeep allows you to log every detail of your assets in a centralized place.
-Instead of storing the information separately, you can add critical asset details, maintenance history, and other valuable documents regarding the asset to each work order.
+UpKeep allows you to log every detail of every asset in one centralized place.
+Instead of storing information separately, you can add critical asset details, maintenance history, and other valuable documents all in one work order.

-Creating PM schedules for dozens to hundreds of assets may be time-consuming.
-Setting service schedules for every relevant piece of equipment can take months, so it’s essential to begin by prioritizing your most essential assets.
+Creating preventive maintenance schedules for dozens to hundreds of assets can be time-consuming.
+Setting service schedules for every relevant piece of equipment can take months, but prioritizing your most essential assets can help.

-You can use a systematic approach to prioritizing by calculating each asset’s risk priority number (RPN).
-Simply utilize the following equation:
+Use a systematic approach to prioritize assets by calculating each asset’s risk priority number (RPN).
+Find this out by using this equation:

 Severity x Occurrence x Detection = Risk Priority Number

-Each variable can be ranked from one to ten and is categorized as follows:
+Each variable can be ranked from one to ten and categorized as follows:

-• Severity: Indicates how severe the failure would be to your operations (one being the least severe and ten being the most)
+• Severity: Indicates how severe the failure would be to your operations.

-• Occurrence: Indicates the likelihood of an asset failing (one being the least likely and ten being the most likely)
+• Occurrence: Indicates the likelihood of an asset failing.

-• Detection: Indicates the likelihood of detecting if an asset will fail (one being the most likely to detect and ten being the least likely)
+• Detection: Indicates the likelihood of detecting if an asset will fail.

-For example, an asset with a severity of 8, an occurrence of 5, and a detection of 10 would have a risk priority number of 400.
+For example, an asset with a severity of eight (8), an occurrence of five (5), and a detection of ten (10) would have a risk priority number of 400.

-After calculating the RPN for each of your assets, you can rank each asset from the highest RPN to the lowest RPN to find your key critical assets.
+After calculating the RPN for each asset, you can rank them from the highest RPN to the lowest to find which assets are most critical and should be prioritized.

-Each asset will require different maintenance intervals based on its PM needs.
-Some of your assets may work better on a floating meter-based schedule, whereas others will work better on a time-based schedule.
+Some assets might work better on a floating schedule, whereas others may work better on a time-based schedule.

-A significant risk associated with PM is wasting valuable resources and time by over-inspecting and over-maintaining assets.
+A significant risk associated with preventive maintenance is wasting valuable resources and time by over-inspecting and over-maintaining assets.

-Setting PM intervals based on priority and PM needs can eliminate this issue.
-You may even need to modify intervals based on what works and what doesn't.
-An easy way to do this would be using a CMMS to gain key insights into the effectiveness of your preventive maintenance schedule.
+Setting preventive maintenance intervals based on priority and needs can eliminate this issue.
+You might need to modify intervals based on what works and what doesn’t.
+Using a CMMS to gain insight into the effectiveness of your preventive maintenance schedule can help.

 UpKeep allows users to track KPIs and maintenance trends with our intuitive and customizable maintenance dashboard.

-Once the PM is created in your CMMS software, a work order will be created for each instance.
+Once you’ve made the preventive maintenance task in your CMMS, a work order will be created for each instance.

-Most CMMS platforms allow users to create recurring work orders for equipment-specific work orders.
-Facilities can create work orders using checklists that automatically include the relevant procedural documentation for maintenance personnel.
+Most CMMS platforms allow users to create recurring work orders using checklists that automatically include the relevant procedural documentation for maintenance personnel.

-While most CMMS software automates work orders, UpKeep is one of the few that will set recurring work orders when KPI sensors hit a certain threshold.
-Why leave any details out when you can keep up with each and every one with the superior power of UpKeep?
+Although many CMMS automate work orders, UpKeep is one of the few that allow you to set recurring work orders when IoT sensors hit a specific threshold.

-After successfully finishing the work, the technician closes out the work order, signaling that the PM should reoccur either at its specified interval (fixed) or from the moment the work is completed (floating).
+After your work order has been completed successfully, the technician assigned to it will close out the work order, signaling that the preventive maintenance task should recur at its specified interval or from the moment the work is completed.

 The work order will be generated automatically upon the next interval being reached, forming a preventive maintenance schedule per asset, area, or facility.

-Step #6: Monitor the Effectiveness of Your PM Schedule and Continue To Make Improvements
+#7: Monitor the Effectiveness and Make Improvements as Needed

-Even after you've established your PM schedules, it's crucial to track your progress to maintain efficacy.
+Even after you’ve mastered preventive maintenance planning and scheduling, it’s crucial to track your progress to maintain effectiveness.
 You can do this by checking to see if each asset receives maintenance as scheduled.

-You can also take a look at the failure frequency before and after implementing the PM schedule.
-If you're still experiencing frequent failures, you may want to adjust the type and frequency of the PM tasks.
-Additionally, you may discover that you’re overperforming PM tasks and will need to scale back the frequency to avoid waste.
+You can also look at the failure frequency before and after implementing a preventive maintenance schedule.
+If you’re still experiencing frequent failures, you may want to adjust the type and frequency of preventive maintenance tasks.
+You might also discover that you’re overperforming preventive maintenance tasks and should scale back on the frequency to avoid waste.

 • Mean Time Between Failure (MTBF): MTBF shows the average time between asset breakdowns.
-This number should increase when an effective PM schedule is applied.
+This number should increase with an effective preventive maintenance schedule.

-• Scheduled Maintenance Critical Percentage (SMPC): This metric indicates whether a preventive maintenance task is late and how much.
-By tracking the tardiness of PM activities, you can understand whether or not you have enough resources (parts, labor, time, etc.) and how to help identify these deficiencies.
+• Scheduled Maintenance Critical Percentage (SMCP): This metric indicates whether a preventive maintenance task is late and by how much.
+By tracking the tardiness of preventive maintenance activities, you can better understand whether or not you have enough resources allocated to a task and how to help identify these deficiencies.

 • Overall Equipment Effectiveness (OEE): OEE tracks how effective your equipment is during operations.
-This metric tracks efficiency by monitoring the availability, performance, and quality of the equipment.
+This metric tracks efficiency by monitoring the availability, performance, and quality of an asset.

-While the scheduling process seems fairly cut and dried, it’s often riddled with challenges that can disrupt workflows and decrease schedule compliance.
-Some of these challenges include:
+While preventive maintenance scheduling seems fairly straightforward, it’s often riddled with challenges that can disrupt workflows and decrease schedule compliance:

 • Inefficient MRO inventory management